joscarvalho/Pipeline-RISCV/README.md

 # Pipeline-RISCV

 5-stage pipelined RISC-V soft-core processor implemented in Verilog with a Hazard Unit.
 It is based on the RV32i Instruction Set in which all the instructions are implemented with the exception of _fence_, _ecall_, _ebreak_ and _csrr-based_.
+Unitary and integration tests are provided [here](https://github.com/joscarvalho/Pipeline-RISCV/tree/main/instructions_tests).

 The implemented processor diagram and correspondent design are shown below.

 <p align="center">
     <b> </b><br>